isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 <p>As the secondary section is not turning co-educational and there is also
 no increase in enrolment, we are careful not to start new CCAs which may compete with existing CCAs for members and facilities.
-However, the secondary section has started a Chess interest group in 2025, and if the interest amongst students is sustained, we may offer it as a CCA in the near future.</p>
+However, the secondary section started a Chess interest group in 2025, and if the interest amongst students is sustained, we may offer it as a CCA in the near future.</p>
 <p><strong>Q3&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Will the holding sites be renovated?</strong>
 </p>
-<p>We are currently renovating the both holding sites to ensure that they
+<p>We are currently renovating both holding sites to ensure that they are
-are conducive for learning when we move in.
+conducive for learning when we move in.
 Besides applying a new coat of paint, we will also returf the school field, replace the floor tiles of the parade square, and more.
 These improvements will ensure that the campuses are conducive for learning.</p>
 <p></p>
 <p><strong>Q4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How are the holding sites better than the heritage site?</strong>
 </p>